Monthly Archives: June 2009

 Zune HD: The Next Generation of Zune

-I’ve been reading a lot of buzz about the Zune HD online recently.
+Zune_HDI’ve been reading a lot of buzz about the Zune HD online recently.
 Rather than the squared circle, navigation comes by way of a touchscreen.
 The screen itself is larger (actually “widescreen” dimensions of 16:9).
-In addition, the Zune HD … Continue reading
+In addition, the Zune HD will provide full integration with the Xbox 360, and also features a web browser that will work anywhere that WiFi is available.

 Vintage Boombox and Ghetto Blaster Museum